rjpcasalino/web_bt/pages/index.md

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.
 >> <span>&mdash;</span>Martin Fowler

-I sometimes wish I had a better capacity for thought than I do.
-Alas!
-T

 ### /usr/bin
 >> #### [Odyssey](https://git.sr.ht/~rjpcasalino/odyssey)
 >